For many of us, internal sensations are the enemy. We spend most of our time doing anything and everything to avoid sensations.

 A heart flutter, butterflies in the stomach, hot or cold flashes, chills, or burning in the abdomen, can send us straight to panic, or worse, a panic attack.

 When the sympathetic nervous system has been activated enough that we fight or flight, it is in this state that we are not in touch with our sensations because we are busy abandoning the threat in our environment.
 The same is true for our reptilian response of freeze.

-In the freeze state, our heart is racing, our ears are tuned for the predator, and our body is in a frozen state waiting for the right moment to wake up and run, or in the very worst case scenario, die.
+In the frozen state, our heart is racing, our ears are tuned for the predator, and our body is in a frozen state waiting for the right moment to wake up and run, or in the very worst-case scenario, die.

 Repeated episodes of attacks on our nervous system can reap havoc in our lives and on our nervous system, making the baseline state nearly impossible.
 It’s no wonder then, that our internal sensations become a foreign and sometimes terrifying experience.

 The techniques that are helpful in gently bringing us back into the body are mindfulness strategies.
 Mindfulness means doing one thing at a time on purpose, without judgement.
 The most famous exercise that exemplifies this is eating a raisin mindfully.